Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-I have 8 years of experience as a litigator, and I am specialised in corporate, commercial, constitutional and administrative law.
+I have 10 years of experience as a litigator, and I am specialised in corporate, commercial, constitutional, finance and administrative law.

-- Working with the Tax Justice Network to identify gaps within the international corporate tax architecture that facilitates illicit financial flows through the creation of global wealth chains.
+- Working with the Tax Justice Network and Kings College London to identify gaps within the international corporate tax architecture that facilitates illicit financial flows through the creation of global wealth chains.

 - Working with Kings College London, UNEP, UNFCCC, AfDB, Green Climate Fund, BEIS, Kenyan and Mexican Ministers under the King's Together Seed Award to brainstorm on creating an enabling environment for public-private climate finance and mutual knowledge sharing with a focus on Global South-South exchange and capacity building